bbauska/UofM-AdvStyling/readme.md

 <!-- ![](images/image053.webp){width="4.0in" height="2.260255905511811in"} -->

 The first is to use the import rule.
-Inside your CSS, you would use import, you\'d include the URL for the style sheet that you want to import, as well as the different size and conditions on when you want to import it.
+Inside your CSS, you would use import, you&apos;d include the URL for the style sheet that you want to import, as well as the different size and conditions on when you want to import it.
 In this case if my screen has a minimum width of 600 pixels, we would want to use smallstyle.css.